timescale/docs/timescaledb/how-to-guides/migrate-data/troubleshoot-data-migration.md

-# Troubleshooting data migration problems
+# Troubleshooting data migration
+This section contains some ideas for troubleshooting common problems experienced with data migration.

 ## Problem creating hypertables, unique indexes, or primary keys
 You might get the following error when creating a hypertable, or when adding a